 What is Clinical Counseling?

-Clinical Counseling is a Master’s level mental health profession that applies counseling and psychotherapeutic techniques to identify and remediate cognitive, mental, and emotional issues, including personal growth, adjustment to disability, psychosocial and environmental problems, and crisis intervention.
-Professional counseling is a vibrant field with excellent career growth opportunities.
+Clinical Counseling is a master’s-level mental health profession that applies counseling and psychotherapeutic techniques to identify and remediate cognitive, mental, and emotional issues, including personal growth, adjustment to disability, psychosocial and environmental problems, and crisis intervention.

 Unlike other mental health treatment approaches, counseling focuses on mental wellness and prevention rather than pathology.